GDPOT/the-drugged-APE-fantasy-cosplay/docs/index.md

-## Welcome to GitHub Pages
+## THE BORED APE X NIKE

-You can use the [editor on GitHub](https://github.com/THE-BORED-APE-NIKE-OFFICIAL/GINASIS.1/edit/NIKE-FORK/docs/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [New Contract](https://bnb.nftscan.com/0x0DBc802D8965d052e1ACbB4cC1597F976E213c6c) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+We are investigating a data issue on our website.
+Please check back the site later.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for